dlthdus0527/Group29_VolcanoPlot_Visualization/Final_paper/Final_paper.md

 The provided image depicts a volcano plot, a scatter plot used to visualize differential gene expression.
 The x-axis represents the log2 fold change, which indicates the magnitude of change in gene expression between two conditions; values further from zero signify greater changes.
 The y-axis displays the -log10 p-value, representing the statistical significance of these changes, with higher values indicating stronger confidence in the results.

-The horizontal dashed line corresponds to the significance threshold, typically set at a p-value of 0.05; genes above this line are considered statistically significant.
-Points in red and blue highlight upregulated and downregulated genes, respectively, while grey points represent genes that show no significant change.
-The fold change threshold is also used to classify genes based on their biological significance, making the volcano plot an effective tool for identifying key genes for further investigation.

 Up-regulated Genes:

 * Highlighted in red, on the right side of the plot.